rohansubagaran/rohansubagaran/README.md

 ## ⚡ What I'm Interested In
 - 🧮 Data, numbers, and mathematical modeling
 - 💻 Creating apps/tools for real-world impact
+- 🧠 Quantum computing and the mathematical underpinnings of modern computation (MCPs)
 - 🤖 Generative AI in software and productivity
+- 🏛️ Politics and philosophy—the arts of reasoning, society, and thinking deeply
 - 🌱 Always learning—especially about tech that helps Malaysia grow

 ---